Strategic Defense Initiative

-The Strategic Defense Initiative (SDI), derisively nicknamed the Star Wars program, was a proposed missile defense system intended to protect the United States from attack by ballistic nuclear missiles.
+The Strategic Defense Initiative (SDI), nicknamed the Star Wars program, was a proposed missile defense system intended to protect the United States from attack by ballistic nuclear missiles.
 The program was announced in 1983 by President Ronald Reagan, a vocal critic of the doctrine of mutual assured destruction (MAD), which he described as a "suicide pact".
 Reagan called for a system that would end MAD and render nuclear weapons obsolete.
 Elements of the program reemerged in 2019 under the Space Development Agency (SDA).

 The Strategic Defense Initiative Organization (SDIO) was set up in 1984 within the US Department of Defense to oversee development.
 Advanced weapon concepts, including lasers, particle-beam weapons, and ground and space-based missile systems were studied, along with sensor, command and control, and computer systems needed to control a system consisting of hundreds of combat centers and satellites spanning the globe.
 The US held a significant advantage in advanced missile defense systems through decades of extensive research and testing.
 Several concepts, technologies and insights obtained were transferred to subsequent programs.
-Under SDIO's Innovative Sciences and Technology Office, investment was made in basic research at national laboratories, universities, and in industry.
+SDIO funded basic research at national laboratories, universities, and in industry.
 These programs have continued to be key sources of funding for research scientists in particle physics, supercomputing/computation, advanced materials, and other critical science and engineering disciplines.

 SDI was heavily criticized for threatening to destabilize MAD and re-ignite "an offensive arms race".
-Senator Ted Kennedy derided the program as "reckless Star Wars schemes", a reference to the space opera film series Star Wars, leading to the popularisation of the monicker.
-In a 1986 speech, Senator Joe Biden argued that, "Star Wars represents a fundamental assault on the concepts, alliances, and arms-control agreements that have buttressed American security for several decades, and the president's continued adherence to it constitutes one of the most reckless and irresponsible acts in the history of modern statecraft."
-In 1987, the American Physical Society concluded that the technologies were decades away from readiness, and at least another decade of research was required to know whether such a system was even possible.
+Senator Ted Kennedy derided the program as "reckless Star Wars schemes", a reference to the film series Star Wars, popularizing the monicker.
+In 1987, the American Physical Society (APS) concluded that the technologies were decades away from readiness, and at least another decade of research was required to know whether such a system was even possible.
 After the publication of the APS report, SDI's budget was cut.
 By the late 1980s, the effort had re-focused on the "Brilliant Pebbles" concept using small orbiting missiles.

 Declassified intelligence material revealed that through the potential neutralization of its arsenal and resulting loss of a balancing power factor, SDI was a cause of grave concern for the Soviet Union and its successor state Russia.
-Following the Cold War when nuclear arsenals were shrinking, political support for SDI collapsed.
+Following the Cold War, when nuclear arsenals were shrinking, political support for SDI collapsed.
 SDI ended in 1993, when the Clinton administration redirected the efforts towards theatre ballistic missiles and renamed the agency the Ballistic Missile Defense Organization (BMDO).